BCom Effective Listening Notes Study Material

 Following are the barrier to effective listening:

-- Problems related with hearing.
-Hearing disability is a barrier to effective listening, it is a physical problem and not mental.
-Number of such persons is generally very small in an organisation and it can be reduced or removed through treatment by the Doctor.
+1. Problems related to hearing.
+Hearing disability is a barrier to effective listening, it is a physical problem and not a mental one.
+The number of such persons is generally very small in an organization and it can be reduced or removed through treatment by the Doctor.

-- Acute thoughts.
-When the speaker is communicating with a speed of 125 words per minute and the listener is having the capacity of listening 500 words per minute, then it is an ideal situation to understand and analyse the speaker’s message or statement.
-This enables the mind of listener to think about new ideas and thoughts related to the message.
+2. Acute thoughts.
+When the speaker is communicating with a speed of 125 words per minute and the listener is having the capacity of listening 500 words per minute, then it is an ideal situation to understand and analyze the speaker’s message or statement.
+This enables the mind of the listener to think about new ideas and thoughts related to the message.
 We get bored by the speaker whose speed of speech is slow.
+(BCom Effective Listening Notes Study Material)

-- Overloading of messages.
-If the mind of listener is overloaded with the messages, then his mind does not easily absorb the fresh message and is unable to understand it properly.
-If the message or statement is lengthy, illogical and not orderly arranged then it is troublesome for the mind of listener and leads to ineffective listening.
+3. Overloading of messages.
+If the mind of the listener is overloaded with the messages, then his mind does not easily absorb the fresh message and is unable to understand it properly.
+If the message or statement is lengthy, illogical, and not orderly arranged then it is troublesome for the mind of the listener and leads to ineffective listening.
+(BCom Effective Listening Notes Study Material)

-- Proudness.
-Egoistic and self-centred personality is a common barrier to effective listening.
-‘I am always right and all others are wrong’, such attitude is a barrier to listening.
-Open mind and clear heart, which is free from negative emotions, is needed for listening.
+4. Proudness.
+Egoistic and self-centered personality is a common barrier to effective listening.
+‘I am always right and all others are wrong’, such an attitude is a barrier to listening.
+An open mind and clear heart, which is free from negative emotions, are needed for listening.

-- Feelings.
+5. Feelings.
 We should have selected and limited feelings.
 If this is so then the listener will have selective listening and will receive the necessary part of the message and will not pay attention to the unnecessary part.
-We should not pay attention to what is being said, but should listen only what we want to listen.
-Sometimes negative feelings like jealousy, enmity, anger, hatred convert a favourable message into an unfavourable message.
+We should not pay attention to what is being said but should listen only to what we want to listen to.
+Sometimes negative feelings like jealousy, enmity, anger, and hatred convert a favorable message into an unfavorable message.
+(BCom Effective Listening Notes Study Material)

-- Cultural diversity.
-Modern business organisations’ activities are spread over various regions and localities; and the persons belonging to different communities and culture work in these organisations.
-Even if all of them use a common language, yet their accent will differ because of cultural and regional diversity.
+6. Cultural diversity.
+Modern business organizations’ activities are spread over various regions and localities, and the persons belonging to different communities and culture work in these organizations.
+Even if all of them use a common language, their accent will differ because of cultural and regional diversity.
 This is a barrier to listening.
+(BCom Effective Listening Notes Study Material)

-- Lack of training.
+7. Lack of training.
 Listening is performed as an instinctive activity like eating and sleeping but for effective communication, it is not only listening that is important.
-For effective communication we need ‘effective listening’, which can be acquired by hard work, concentration and practice.
+For effective communication, we need ‘effective listening’, which can be acquired by hard work, concentration, and practice.
 For this, training is required.
-In our educational institutes training for effective reading, writing and listening is being provided.
+In our educational institute training for effective reading, writing and listening are being provided.

-(ii) To assume that listening is a favourable function and therefore, listener should sit calmly and quietly and listen to the message of the communicator or speaker.
+(ii) To assume that listening is a favorable function and therefore, the listener should sit calmly and quietly and listen to the message of the communicator or speaker.
+(BCom Effective Listening Notes Study Material)

 Tools to make Listening Effective